Best Quicken Simplifi Alternative Apps in the US (2025)

 Are there any security concerns I should be aware of with Quicken?

 Like any financial software, there's always a risk.
-Quicken has been around a long time, but you should always use strong passwords and two-factor authentication.
+Quicken has been trusted for a long time, but you should always use strong passwords and two-factor authentication.

 Can I export my data from Quicken to another app?